Pumpkin French Toast

 overhead shot of pumpkin french toast slices arranged on a plate with a bowl of maple syrup set next to them.

-This toast is a must-have for Fall.
-I combined my love for sweet, syrupy breakfast classics with that unbeatable fall flavor of pumpkin spice.
-In this Pumpkin French Toast, pumpkin puree is added to the traditional egg custard mixture, along with vanilla extract and pumpkin pie spice.
+In this simple recipe, pumpkin puree is added to the traditional egg custard mixture, along with vanilla extract and pumpkin pie spice.
 Extra cinnamon tops it off for a perfectly warm, cozy breakfast that’ll start your weekend off right.
-And, hey, just because it’s technically a breakfast dish doesn’t mean you have to serve it for breakfast, only.
-It’s great for brinner or served as dessert.
+Sometimes I’ll serve a pumpkin spice latte on the side if I want to really amp up the cozy vibes.

 • Buttery Goodness: Cooking the toast in butter prevents sticking and adds a rich buttery flavor that complements the pumpkin and spices perfectly.